ocaml/platform-blog/opam-1-2-travisci.md

   test.
 The supported values for `<VERSION>` are `3.12`, `4.00`, `4.01` and `4.02`.

-- signing in at https://travis-ci.org/ using your Github account and enabling the tests for your project (click on the '+' button on the left pane).
+- signing in at https://travis-ci.org/ using your GitHub account and enabling the tests for your project (click on the '+' button on the left pane).